dequelabs/corro/README.md

 ### conform
 Runs any number of custom rule functions against the value and compiles the results.
 Each member of the functions array must be a rule block as specified above.
 If multiple conform rules are configured, failures will be indexed by their position in the rule array, so for example if the second rule fails the final result will be recorded as 'conform-1'.

+### equals
+Checks the value against the value of the named field (at the same schema level, if you're validating nested objects).
+Useful for eg password confirmation.

 ### extension
 Ensures that the file's extension is in the provided array.